Internships or Volunteering with Big Cat Rescue (Tampa)

 Why would Baskin own a facility that commits "animal cruelty"?

 Because the actual goals of sanctuaries like these are to gain control of the nation’s captive wildlife for many reasons; hubris, financial gain, acclamation; probably a mix of the three.

 “Please do not support those who breed these majestic animals for a life of cruel confinement.
 No animal, especially a tiger, belongs in a cage.”

-Of course as you realize, zoos breed animals.
-Sometimes for conservation, and sometimes simply to produce animals the public enjoys viewing (this is often referred to as 'exploitation').
-Whatever the case may be, the majority of exotic animals and certainly big cats thrive in zoos when the proper knowledge and care is possessed by their keepers.
+Of course, zoos breed animals.
+Sometimes for conservation, and sometimes simply to produce animals the public enjoys viewing.
+Whatever the case may be, the majority of exotic animals and certainly big cats thrive in zoos when the proper knowledge and care is carried out.

 Baskin, while claiming that her dream is to end the need for her sanctuary, is in the process of creating a 50-room dormitory for Big Cat Rescue's interns.
 It seems as though they do not have plans to shut themselves down anytime soon.

 A Zoo of the Future, BCR-approved

 Myth: Big Cat Rescue Can’t Hurt Top Zoos

 Big Cat Rescue’s rhetoric might be subtle regarding their obvious discontentment with zoos, and they may not even overtly state they want them to close, but the spreading of hateful anti-captivity messages is harming these places.